1. Where to buy tickets for the tours offered by Geiranger Fjordservice?

 We offer kayak tours for beginners and more experienced paddlers (“Discover Kayaking” and “Seven Sisters” Tour).
 It is also possible to combine kayaking with hiking and to visit the fjordfarm Skageflå ("Farm Tour“).
 The tours range from 2-6 hours.
 Please review the webpage for more information.

 2. Is there a kayak rental?

 Yes.
 Our Kayak Center is open every day.
 There are single and double kayaks to rent.

 3. Should I book online or can I pay on the spot?

 For renting a kayak you can pay in the Ticket Office in Geiranger.
 For the tours we recommend to book online, especially in the main season between June and August.
-You can pay as well at the Kayak Center or at the Ticket Office in Geiranger but places are limited.
+You can also pay at the Kayak Center itself.

 4. How to get to the Kayak Center?

 The Kayak Center is located on the sheltered, sunny side of Geiranger harbour at Homlong.
 It is just 5min in a car or a pleasant 20 min walk on the flat.

 5. How much kayaking experience is required?

 You don’t need any previous experience to join a kayak tour.
 The guide will give you all necessary information.
 For beginners we recommend the 2 hours tour “Discover Kayaking”.
 To rent a kayak some experience is required.
 You should feel confident to paddle on your own without any instruction.